Kanbanboards IV–shaping stuff up

 Shape up the index view and keeping it DRY

-I’m not happy of with the lists on the index page right now.
+I’m not happy with the lists on the index page right now.
 I want something condensed that can be shown on a row.
 Maybe two with the thumbnail on top of the text.
 This is also layout stuff that I don’t know much about.

 But first – I’m looping over two collections of KanbanBoards, creating the same HTML.
 That doesn’t feel DRY at all.
 So I used the Html.RenderPartial() – method like this: